Our Lady of the Angels School fire: Rescue

 Fire department units arrived within four minutes of being called, but by then the fire had been burning unchecked for possibly as long as 40 minutes and was fully out of control.
 The fire department was initially hampered because they had been incorrectly directed to the rectory address around the corner at 3808 W. Iowa Street.
 Valuable minutes were then lost repositioning the fire trucks and hose lines.
 Additional firefighting equipment was summoned rapidly, as the fire situation was quickly upgraded to "five alarm" (all available equipment and units).
 In 1959, the National Fire Protection Association's report on the blaze exonerated the rapid response of the Chicago Fire Department and its initial priority to rescue pupils rather than merely fight the flames.

 The south windows of the north wing overlooked a small courtyard surrounded by the school on three sides, and a 7 ft high iron picket fence on the fourth side facing Avers Avenue.
 Because of earlier problems with vandalism, the gate in the fence was routinely kept locked.
 Firefighters could not get ladders to the children at the south windows without first breaking through the gate.
 They spent two minutes battering the gate with sledgehammers and a ladder before they managed to smash it by backing a fire truck into it.
 The locked gate delayed the rescues of rooms 209 and 211.

-Firefighters began rescuing children from the second-floor windows, but nightmare conditions in some of the classrooms had already become unbearable.
+Firefighters began rescuing children from the second-floor windows, but nightmarish conditions in some of the classrooms had already become unbearable.
 Children were stumbling, crawling, and fighting their way to the windows, trying to breathe and escape.
 Many jumped, fell, or were pushed out the windows before firemen on ladders could reach them.
 Children jumped with their hair and clothes on fire.
 Some died later as a result of the fall, and several more were seriously injured.
 Many of the smaller children were trapped behind frantic students at the windows.